 e) Provided bank account details

-Needed to provide bank account details which would be used to transact via Kuvera.
-I realized that this need not be same account which is provided to Mutual fund houses but as good practice of tracking investment, it is good idea to use single account for doing all investments.
-This helps me in easier reconciliation later.
+Provide bank account details which would be used to transact via Kuvera.
+I realized that this need not be same account which is provided to Mutual fund houses.

-Last but not the least, provided my nominee details.
+Last but not the least, provide nominee details.
 Could provide only one nominee (if that limitation matters to you).
-For me that was not the issue as my better half was nominee for entire portfolio.
+For me that was not the issue as my better half was nominee for entire investment.

-This will not change your existing nominations but will be useful for subsequent investments done with Kuvera Mutual Fund Platform
+This does not change your existing nominations but will be useful for subsequent investments done with Kuvera Mutual Fund Platform

 After registration, I started using Kuvera Mutual Fund mobile app.
-You can download same via play store or app store based on your mobile.
-Good thing is that no need of password.
-It allows you to set a pin for login and its very convenient.
+No need to remember password.
+It allows you to set a pin for Kuvera login and its very convenient.

 Overall registration process was smooth and in line with other competitors.
 What I liked is flow of overall steps.
 It went in a logical sequence.
 So if you ask my rating for overall registration process its ***** 5 stars.